 Internet of Things (IoT) and AI Integration in Smart Agriculture

-The combination of Internet of Things (IoT) devices with artificial intelligence (AI) is revolutionizing precision agriculture by allowing farmers to monitor field conditions continuously and make informed, data-driven decisions.
+The combination of Internet of Things (IoT) devices with AI is revolutionizing precision agriculture by allowing farmers to monitor field conditions continuously and make informed, data-driven decisions.
 IoT tools, such as soil sensors, drones and other monitoring devices, collect key information on soil moisture, temperature, humidity and crop health.
-This information is then analyzed by AI systems using machine learning algorithms to provide practical insights for farm management.
+This information is then analyzed by AI systems using ML algorithms to provide practical insights for farm management.
 As noted by Soussi et al. (2024), one of the main advantages of this integration is the ability to adjust farm operations in real time.
 For example, data from soil moisture sensors can guide AI-powered irrigation systems to deliver the exact amount of water required, reducing wastage and ensuring crops receive optimal hydration (Sharma et al., 2023).

 Moreover, integrating IoT with AI enhances automated nutrient management and pest control.
 Sensors can detect changes in soil nutrient levels or the presence of pests, while AI models analyze this information to recommend precise interventions.
 According to Shaikh et al. (2022), such systems can determine the correct amount of fertilizer needed at the right time, improving nutrient use efficiency and minimizing unnecessary chemical applications.
 Beyond optimizing resources, IoT-AI integration provides ongoing feedback that improves the management of large-scale farms, allowing farmers to make better decisions about planting, irrigation and harvesting.
 This approach supports higher productivity, cost savings and more sustainable agricultural practices (Soussi et al., 2024).